krumpking/whatsbot/README.md

 - Unoffocial implemenation, may stop working anytime (Once whatsapp people tweak with their web version )
 - Currently only supports sending text messages
-- Unstable behaviour (I built this over 2 cup of coffees)
+- Unstable (I built this over 2 cup of coffees)

+## Intructions to run
+- npm install
+- npm start  (After start, you will a QR on the terminal, scan the QR and you're good to go.
+Alternatively you can call GET: /client_qr to get a text version of the QR)